 For more information about completing your CPD reflective questions, see our guidance notes below.

 Download the reflective questions and instructions:

 Do I need to provide evidence of my CPD?

-We want to support you with your professional development, so completing the CPD reflective questions will show how you’ve maintained and developed your CPD, and enable you to identify and plan future learning.
+We want to support you with your professional development.
+Completing the CPD reflective questions demonstrates that you’ve maintained and developed your CPD, which enables you to identify and plan future learning.